Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Restoring a functional console

-- Recommended additional packages for beginners
+- Recommended packages for newcomers

-- Setting up an extra user account
+- Creating an additional user account

 - Configuring sudo